 Not only should you write your goals down, they should be realistic and reasonably challenging.
 They can’t be too easy or too hard.
 If you’re really fat and you have a goal to lose 15 pounds within one year, this is too easy.
 If your goal is to lose 40 pounds in one month, this is could happen but the issue would be that its too dangerous, more than it is too hard.
 So you’ve got to be honest with yourself when asking if its a good challenge or not.

 Whatever it is you want to accomplish in life, find a way to quantify these goals.
 If your goal is to get a four year degree in chemistry, this is pretty specific but you need to know what is necessary to achieve it.
 It would be better if you wrote down what career you planned on getting into instead.
 Time and money spent in college should be for purely practical reasons, rather than for any ego at all.
 Career assessment tools can help you figure out what would be a good path for you.

 You should write in a journal about your progress, steps you’ve taken, things you plan on doing next, set backs, as well as different thoughts / feelings you get on your journey.
 Something important to know is you’ve got to positively set goals.
 Although its “positive” to not yell at coworkers, this isn’t whats meant by that.
-You need to take out words like “don’t”, “no”, “stop”, etc and replace them with Yes/Do statements… ex.- speak in a neutral tone to coworkers.
+You need to take out words like “don’t”, “no”, “stop”, etc and replace them with Yes/Do statements.